 If you’re wondering how to become a school teacher, it’s likely that you’re caring, patient, enjoy children, and are passionate about education.
 As you search for what qualifications do you need to become a teacher, it’s easy to get overwhelmed by the different licensure and certification options, as well as the continuing education requirements needed to excel in a career in K-12 education.
+Finding the right online degree program is just the first step.

 While finding the answer to the question, “what education do you need to become a teacher?” you’ll learn that there are many different paths to becoming a teacher.
 Some teachers get started with their bachelor’s degree in education, while others skip state certification and begin to teach in private schools with a degree in a different area.
 Other teachers take advantage of alternative certification programs that allow them to become a teacher without majoring in education.